binarybottle/optimize_layouts/README.md

   - pair_only: Only pair interactions (internal + cross)
   - combined: Multiplicative combination (item × total_pairs)

+Note: Since the scoring accepts any characters, there could be a problem if there is missing data in the item and item-pair frequencies files.
+Missing items and item-pairs get default scores.

 ## Branch-and-bound optimization
   - Calculates exact scores for placed letters
   - Uses provable upper bounds for unplaced letters